joerivanveen/each-domain-a-page/each-domain-a-page/readme.txt

 You can see it working on my own domain: wp-developer.eu, which shows a special page with slug 'wp-developer-eu' on my joerivanveen.com blog (joerivanveen.com/blog/wp-developer-eu is the same).

-Since 1.5.0 it works with custom post types as well (e.g. WooCommerce products, FAQ posts, portfolio posts), let me know if you have a custom post type that doesn't work, so I can investigate.
+It works with custom post types as well (e.g. WooCommerce products, FAQ posts, portfolio posts), let me know if you have a custom post type that doesn't work, so I can investigate.

 = Benefits: =